derickmoncado/launchpad/README.md

 ### Details

-- Build on top of Bootstrap with included mobile navigation and icons.
+- Built on top of Bootstrap with mobile navigation and Bootstrap Icons included.
-- Sass/CSS compilation, minification, and prefixing with Autoprefixer (using the Sass 7-1 folder architecture pattern).
+- SCSS compilation, minification, and prefixing with Autoprefixer (uses the Sass 7-1 folder architecture pattern).
 - JavaScript concatenation + minification.
-- Built-in BrowserSync Server - this will automatically refresh your page when files are changed.
-It also live-injects styles when a .SCSS file is saved.
+- Built-in BrowserSync Server - this will automatically refresh your page when you save a file.
+It also live-injects styles when a SCSS file is saved.
 - HTML partials and templating with Panini.
 Panini is a super simple flat file generator for use with Gulp.
 It compiles a series of HTML pages using a common layout.
 These pages can also include HTML partials for better markup organization.
+Think SCSS partials in Sass, but with HTML!
-- `build` task for shipping your project once it's complete.
+- A `build` task for shipping your project once it's complete.

 ### Requirements

 To use Launchpad, you'll need:

 - Node.js | Test: run `node -v` in the terminal
-- npm | (Node comes with npm installed).
+- npm | (Node comes with npm pre-installed).
 Test: run ` npm -v` in the terminal
 - Gulp | `npm install -g gulp`

 ### Installing & Use: